safetyAI/ChatSafetyAI/README.md

 Our mission is to do R&D that improves safety in the construction industry.

 ### Using Our Services
-**What you can do.** Subject to your compliance with these Terms, you may access and use our Services.
+**What You Can Do.** Subject to your compliance with these Terms, you may access and use our Services.
 In using our Services, you must comply with all applicable laws as well as any other documentation, guidelines, or policies we make available to you.

 **What You Cannot Do.** You may not use our Services for any illegal, harmful, or abusive activity.
 For example, you may not:
 - Use our Services in a way that infringes, misappropriates or violates anyone’s rights.